Yaabot

 “I was trying to understand why rockets were so expensive.
 Obviously the lowest cost you can make anything for is the spot value of the material constituents.
 And that’s if you had a magic wand and could rearrange the atoms.
 So there’s just a question of how efficient you can be about getting the atoms from raw material state to rocket shape.”

-This was the spark SpaceX was founded with, by combining the powers of a handful of veteran space engineers.
+This spark inspired SpaceX’s founding, combining the expertise of a handful of veteran space engineers.

 Also Read: When Will We Achieve Interstellar Travel?